 - Exterior grade silicone caulk

-Find the Power
+Find or Establish the Power Source

+The bathroom vent fan will be installed in the ceiling.
 You may already have power running to the exact point where you intend to install the bathroom vent fan.
 Depending on your local electrical code, you may be able to share your bathroom lighting circuit with the fan.
 The bathroom lighting circuit usually supplies power to your bathroom's ceiling light.
 Alternatively, you can substitute the light for a fan/light combination.

 Locate the Vent Point

 Air exhausted by the fan must exit outdoors.
 Thus, you will need to run a duct from the fan to either the roof or a side wall.
 If at all possible, run the flexible ducting to a wall, as this helps you avoid shingle work and the possibility of roof leaks.

 Ideally, the rule of thumb for vent location is to choose a spot that is a direct route from the fan to the outside and 6 feet or less away from the bathroom fan to the exit point.
 The vent fan needs to be in the bathroom interior, not in a hallway, and should be located close to the shower, tub, or shower/tub combination, as this is the area that produces the most moisture.
 The duct leading from the vent should be as straight as possible to avoid sharp bends that can impede airflow.

 Drill a locator hole at the center of the intended location.